cs1302uga/cs1302-styleguide/README.md

 following command: `C-u M-x untabify`.

 **Rationale:**
-Use of tabs instead of spaces may result in different text editors displaying same file in different ways, depending on the tab width configured for the given editor.
+The use of tabs instead of spaces may result in different text editors displaying the same file in different ways, depending on the tab width configured for the given editor.
 Developers should not need to configure the tab width of their text editors in order to be able to read source code.